-The HRA should evaluate and present the existing baseline (current conditions), future baseline (full build-out year, without the Project), and future year with the Project.
+The HRA prepared in support of the Project should be based on the latest OEHHA guidance (2015 Air Toxics Hot Spots Program Guidance Manual for Preparation of Health Risk Assessments),2 and the South Coast Air Quality Management District's CEQA Air Quality Handbook.3 The HRA should evaluate and present the existing baseline (current conditions), future baseline (full build-out year, without the Project), and future year with the Project.
 The health risks modeled under both the existing and the future baselines should reflect all applicable federal, state, and local rules and regulations.
-By evaluating health risks using both baselines, the public and county planners will have a complete understanding of the potential health impacts that would result from the Project.
+By evaluating health risks using both baselines, the public and city planners will have a complete understanding of the potential health impacts that would result from the Project.